tracyhatemice/squid2radius/README.md

 squid2radius
 ============

-squid2radius analyzes your squid `access.log` file, and reports usage information to a RADIUS server using `Accounting-Request` as defined in RFC 2866.
+squid2radius analyzes entries generated in the past 60 minutes (via `--seek_time` argument) in your squid `access.log` file, and reports usage information to a RADIUS server using `Accounting-Request` as defined in RFC 2866.

-After analyzing is finished, it calls squid to rotate your log file so that no lines will be counted more than once.

 Installation
 ------------